kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

 - one module = one small specific task (like create/copy a file, install a package, ...)
 - modules listed in the [documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html)

+### Ansible Collections, Galaxy, and Plugins
+- until version 2.9, all modules were in one big package (ansible)
+- it grew too big and was split into collections -> modularized
+- ansible 2.10+ uses collections
+  - ansible/ansible (ansible-base) = core modules
+  - modules and plugins moved into various collections
+- module vs collection vs plugins
+  - collection = packaging format for bundling ansible content (playbooks, roles, modules, plugins)
+  - collection can be installed independently
+  - all modules are part of a collection -> modules are grouped together in collections
+  - plugins = extensions to ansible functionality
+- community.x shows a collection from the community
+- `ansible-galaxy collection list` = list all installed collections
+- ansible galaxy = the main hub for collections (community)
+  - similar to npm for node.js
+- `ansible-galaxy collection install X` = install a collection

+Create own collection
+- for bigger Ansible projects with multiple playbooks, roles, and modules
+- required: galaxy.yml file -> contains metadata

 ### Ansible Playbook

 - for a complex task we will have multiple modules in a certain sequence grouped together in a playbook